 1. Don’t Mix Singular and Plural Willy-Nilly

 I understand that people are sensitive about gender and can be quick to take offense.
-Some writers balk at a statement like, “After a car accident, visit your doctor and make sure he keeps careful records of your injuries,” because there might be a sexist assumption that all doctors are male.
-But in order to avoid a possible mistake in gender, those writers make an actual mistake in number, writing, “After a car accident, visit your doctor and make sure they keep careful record of your injuries.”
-The singular doctor becomes a plural (and gender-unspecified) “they.”
+Some writers balk at a statement like, “After a car accident, visit your podiatrist and make sure he keeps careful records of your injuries,” because there might be a sexist assumption that all podiatrists are male.
+But in order to avoid a possible mistake in gender, those writers make an actual mistake in number, writing, “After a car accident, visit your podiatrist and make sure they keep careful record of your injuries.”
+The singular podiatrist becomes a plural (and gender-unspecified) “they.”

 This will not do.
 Muddling singular and plural forms can only confuse the reader.
 But it’s done a lot in content writing.
 And the mistakes can affect multiple parts of speech, as we see in these examples: